This is the easiest to understand, and most comprehensive buyer's guide to LED grow lights that you'll ever read.

 - The orange/red wavelengths (for the flowering process).

-And the lights in THIS list actually have specific vegetation / flowering settings with optimized spectra for that specific stage in the growth cycle, which are easily activated with a simple switch.
+And the lights in THIS list have specific vegetation/flowering settings with optimized spectra for that particular stage in the growth cycle.
+Plus, you can quickly activate them with a simple switch.

 This is also the main reason why LED lights are more efficient than HID lights (HPS and MH).